Westinghouse WGen14500TFc - 14500/18000W Tri Fuel Generator With Remote Start

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse WGen14500TFc also comes with some accessories: battery charger, oil, key fob, propane hose, natural gas hose with NPT adapter, tool kit and funnel are included.
+Apart from the standard documentation and an owner's manual (opens in a new tab) to facilitate setup, the Westinghouse WGen14500TFc features extra accessories: natural gas hose with NPT adapter, tool kit, oil, funnel, propane hose, key fob and battery charger.

 The Westinghouse WGen14500TFc versus other generators